dougeby/IntuneDocs/InTuneDocs/DeployUse/mac-os-x-policy-settings-in-microsoft-intune.md

 -   Author the file yourself by using the appropriate schema from the [Apple Configuration Profile Key Reference](https://developer.apple.com/library/ios/featuredarticles/iPhoneConfigurationProfileRef/Introduction/Introduction.html).

-> [!IMPORTANT]
-> When a Mac OS X device is in sleep mode, policies and profiles cannot be delivered or inventoried.
-As a result, the Intune console might temporarily display the status **Policy settings in error** until the next time the device wakes from sleep mode.

 ### See also
 [Manage settings and features on your devices with Microsoft Intune policies](manage-settings-and-features-on-your-devices-with-microsoft-intune-policies.md)